mliew21396/remote-work-u3/week-9/README.md

 ## Submitting your work
 - You must complete the [week's submission form](http://apply.devbootcamp.com) to turn in your work by Sunday at 11:59pm.

 **There are no extensions available for week 9.
-It is vital to your ability to attend DBC on site that you get your work in by the deadline.**
+It is vital to your ability to attend DBC on site that you have all work for previous weeks in by this week.**

 ## Remember the Unit Expectations!